Nalhin/Movies/README.md

 # Movies

-Movie data aggregator with hexagonal architecture.
+Movie data aggregator based on the concepts of "Clean Architecture" and "Hexagonal Architecture".

 ## Table of contents